 Rowing Canada Aviron selects teams to represent Canada at international rowing competitions.
 This includes the Olympic and Paralympic Games (held every four years – with the next Games in Tokyo in 2020) and the World Rowing Championships (held each year).
 The Rowing World Cup series comprises of three regattas held each year and overall winners are determined by points that are awarded to the top finishing boats at each event.

-Rowing has been part of the Olympic program since 1896, and is one of Canada’s most successful summer Olympic sports.
+Rowing has been part of the Olympic program since 1896.
 At the Rio 2016 Olympic and Paralympic Games, Lindsay Jennerich and Patricia Obee won a silver medal in the lightweight women’s double sculls, and Victoria Nolan, Meghan Montgomery, Andrew Todd, Curtis Halladay, and Kristen Kit won a bronze in the LTA Mixed Coxed Four.
 In London 2012, Canada won two silver medals (men’s and women’s eight) and won four medals – one gold, one silver and two bronze – at the Beijing 2008 Olympic Games.

 The next Olympic and Paralympic Summer Games is in Tokyo, Japan in 2020.